Guidance on Face Coverings

 All patients and visitors will continue to be screened upon entering our facilities.
-All patients or visitors deemed to be sick will be asked to wear a face mask and will be appropriately triaged.
-Again, to limit exposure to other patients and our staff we ask you to call first if you have any flu-like symptoms.
-You may reach us at 509-525-3720.
+Again, to limit exposure to other patients and our staff we ask you to call first if you have any COVID-related symptoms.

 How to Take Care of Yourself and Your Family